Sarah Vowell: Public appearances, lectures, and oral histories

 Vowell has appeared on television shows including Nightline, The Daily Show with Jon Stewart, The Colbert Report, Jimmy Kimmel Live!, Late Show with David Letterman, and Late Night with Conan O'Brien.

 In April 2006, Vowell served as the keynote speaker at the 27th Annual Kentucky Women Writers Conference.
 In August and September 2006, she toured the United States as part of the Revenge of the Book Eaters national tour, which benefited the children's literacy centers 826NYC, 826CHI, 826 Valencia, 826LA, 826 Michigan, and 826 Seattle.

 Vowell provided commentary in Robert Wuhl's 2005 Assume the Position with Mr. Wuhl HBO specials.

+In 2021, Vowell participated as an interviewer in the 1972 Montana Constitutional Convention Delegates oral histories.

 Voice and acting work

 Vowell provided the voice of Violet Parr, a shy teenager, in the 2004 Pixar animated film The Incredibles, and returned to her role for the film's sequel, Incredibles 2, in 2018.
 She voiced the character in related video games, and for Disney on Ice presentations.
 Director Brad Bird heard Vowell on This American Life, "Guns", (in which she and her father fire a homemade cannon) and determined that Vowell's voice fit the character.
 Pixar made a test animation for Violet using audio from that sequence, which was included on the DVD of The Incredibles.
 Vowell wrote and was featured in a documentary included on the same DVD, entitled "Vowellett – An Essay by Sarah Vowell", in which she reflects on the difference between being an author of history books on assassinated presidents and voicing the superhero Violet, and on what the role meant to her nephew.

 Vowell featured prominently in the 2002 documentary about the alternative rock band They Might Be Giants, entitled Gigantic: A Tale of Two Johns, and she appeared with band members John Linnell and John Flansburgh in the DVD commentary for the movie.
 She provided commentary for the April 2006 episode "Murder at the Fair: The Assassination of President McKinley," one of ten in the History Channel miniseries 10 Days That Unexpectedly Changed America.

 In September 2006, Vowell appeared as a minor character in the ABC drama Six Degrees.
 She appeared in an episode of HBO's Bored to Death, as an interviewer in a bar, and in 2010, appeared briefly in the film Please Give, as a shopper.
 Vowell appeared on The Daily Show as a Senior Historical Context Correspondent.